youssefbelghmi/recommender-system/ReadMe.md

 ## Project Overview

-This project focuses on developing a book recommendation system capable of predicting user ratings for books using a dataset of over 16,000 titles.
-Various recommendation techniques were implemented and evaluated to improve prediction accuracy.
-The goal was to explore different approaches to recommendation systems, highlighting their strengths and limitations while optimizing for both performance and efficiency.
+This project aims to build a book recommendation system that predicts user ratings based on a dataset of over 16,000 books.
+Different recommendation techniques were applied and assessed to enhance accuracy.
+The objective was to explore and compare various approaches, identifying their advantages and drawbacks while ensuring both performance and efficiency.

 ## Methods